EternityJune25/EternityJune25/README.md

 - I'm a <strong>Digital Nomad</strong> 🌍, <strong>Full-Stack Developer</strong> 💻, and <strong>Graphic Designer</strong> 🎨 — passionate about creating innovative solutions and exploring the world while coding.
 - 🔭 I am working on text understanding in natural language processing, and RAG in the LLM domain.
-- 🎨 Full-stack by day, graphic designer by night—Photoshop and Illustrator included.
+- 🎨 Full-stack by day, visual tinkerer by night — web design, academic figures, data graphics, posters, ticket designs, covers… if it can be drawn, I’m probably already sketching it.
 - 🚀 Previously led a 20-human AI startup crew.
 Still proud no one quit because of me.
 - 📫 How to reach me: [yh@yohe.pro](mailto:yh@yohe.pro)
 #### How to contribute